Brian-Masse/Echeveria/README.md

 - Added an 'auto fill from last log' to make the game logging process easier

+- Added a 'Win Rate' display in group data views

 ### **Changes**

 - can no longer view the search page when viewing other user's profiles